mpewsey/mpewsey.github.io/_posts/2021-10-01-weight-based-battle-ai.md

 ### Manually Specified Weight ($w_m$)

 The manually specified weight provides an entry point by which special behavior might be incorporated into a specific AI.
 Generally, it should simply be taken as 1.
 However, larger values will increase the chance that a particular action is selected, while smaller values will decrease it.

+### Final Remarks

+The above presents a weight-based approach to selecting AI battle actions.
+In addition to actions, other parameters, such as the item to use and target to which the action will be applied, will also need to be selected.
+Fortunately, the approach to selecting these parameters is almost identical to that of selecting a battle action.
+However, instead the target or item action weights should be developed into their own probablity vectors (rather than reducing to the maximum value), which are then used to draw a random value.